ScienceParkStudyGroup/research-data-management-lesson/_episodes/09-data-management.md

     - How does the current high performance compute environment (HPCe) job system work?

 2. **Where to store data to be archived**
-    - What is a tape archiving system?
-    - How can I store my data on tape?
+    - How can I backup my data?

 ## Tools To Connect